davidreis97/reddit-customizable-bot/README.md

 Right now, the example code on config.py answers the reverse of a comment when it's preceded by "!reverse".

 ### To Do
-* Change the authentication method to OAuth2
+* Add more settings to config.py (Continuous task)
-* Add more settings to config.py
+* [x] Change the authentication method to OAuth2
-* Build an UI to completely remove the necessity of programming by the end user
+* [ ] Build an UI to completely remove the necessity of programming by the end user